My iPhone, and to an extent my iPad, are really important parts of my seascape, landscape and urban photography.

 I thought I’d share some of the apps I use, and how I use them in my photography adventures.

 - Modern Atlas is a wonderful app that allows you to explore an area ahead of time with a map based interface that pulls in data from Wikipedia and other sources.
 It also features a lot of photography of an area, so it is a good planning tool.

-- 500px and Flickr are two apps that allow you to pre-explore an area to see what other photographers have done.
-Its a good source of ideas for image making starting points in a destination.
+- Flickr is an app that allow you to pre-explore an area to see what other photographers have done.
+It’s a good source of ideas for image making starting points in a destination.

 - The Photographers Ephemeris is perhaps my most used planning tool.
 Once I get an idea of where I want to shoot from TPE allows me to work out optimal times for shooting, noting sun angles and elevations, as well as timings for sunrise/set, golden hour and blue hour.

 - Weather Apps are an important planning tool to know whether it is worth planning to get up early, and what you can expect as far as temperatures.
 At home in Australia I use WillyWeather, and when travelling internationally I tend to use the native iOS Weather app.
 Rain Parrot is a great tool for providing me with alerts if rain is expected.

 - Maps – While I use Apple Maps at home and when I have good 4G coverage, I really like Maps.me when travelling internationally where I might not have good data coverage, or very limited data allowance.
 Maps.me is a superb tool for planning and then locating a photo location, even when coverage is unavailable.
 I am also playing around with what3words as a very interesting concept for planning and tracking locations.

 - Bear is my place for logging my ideas for both writing and photography.
 It provides a cool interface on macOS and iOS for notes using a modified Markdown format.